dominik-kirst/effhol/README.md

 - `HOL.v`: type system and deduction system of HOL
 - `EffHOL.v`: type system and deduction system of EffHOL
 - `EffHOL_to_HOL.v`: forgetful translation from EffHOL to HOL
-- `HOL_to_EffHOL.v`: the realizability translation from HOL to EffHOL, including typing judgements and deduction systems
+- `HOL_to_EffHOL.v`: the realizability translation from HOL to EffHOL
 - `EffHOL_to_Fw.v`: syntactic instantiations and correctness theorems

 ## Notes about the formalisation: